Azure/terraform/quickstart/201-machine-learning-moderately-secure/readme.md

 This configuration describes the minimal set of resources you require to get started with Azure Machine Learning in a network-isolated set-up.

-To learn more about security configurations in Azure Machine Learning, see [Enterprise security and governance for Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-enterprise-security).

 ## Resources

 | Terraform Resource Type | Description |